Skip to content

 Safe Gun Storage

-The End Family Fire campaign highlights the importance of safe gun storage and introduces the term “family fire,” giving a name to any shooting that involves an improperly stored or misused gun found in the home.
-Unintentional shootings, suicide, and intentional shootings are all forms of family fire.
+End Family Fire highlights the importance of safe gun storage and introduces the term "family fire," giving a name to a shooting that results from someone misusing an unsecured firearm from the home.
+Unintentional shootings, firearm suicide, and intentional shootings are all forms of family fire.

 Share Article